nwthomas/programming-resources/tips/technology-resources.md

 - ["The Ultimate Guide to Starting a Tech Blog" Reddit Post](https://www.reddit.com/r/Blogging/comments/8u88cu/the_ultimate_guide_to_starting_a_tech_blog/) - Great guide and awesome tips on getting started with a tech blog
 - [Medium](https://medium.com/) - The current popular choice for a free blogging platform in the tech industry

-## Colors and Icons

-#### Colors

-- [Coolors.io](https://coolors.co/) - A great free website (with paid features) to both browse others' color palettes as well as create/save your own

-#### Icons

-- [Font Awesome](https://fontawesome.com/) - A supurb free (and also paid, depending on the image) site filled with awesome icons
-- [Icons8.com](https://icons8.com/) - A great free & paid resource for application icons
-- [Ionicons](https://ionicons.com/) - Contains many awesome free icons in svg format for you to use
-- [Nucleo Icons](https://nucleoapp.com/application) - A paid alternative for application icons

 ## CSS

 - [Animista](https://css-tricks.com/) - Awesome CSS animations